lijitin/CS401prj18F/README.md

 #### Progress tracking:
 (17th Oct 2018) Rough design of the class structure is drafted.

 (18th Oct 2018) Menu interface API completed.
 Operations/ functionalities are already linked to the API classes in the menu package.
 Default menu messages completed.
-TreeLoader implemented. menuTree construction via static method in TreeLoader successful. menuTree transverion with NodeVisitor class implemented.
-Transversion within the menuTree is completed.
+TreeLoader implemented. menuTree construction via static method in TreeLoader successful. menuTree traversal with NodeVisitor class implemented.
+Traversal within the menuTree is completed.

 (19th Oct 2018) Newly implemented ProgramdData class for holding user input data references.
 Implemented Roster class for holding
 Roster data.
 Menu1, Menu1_1, and Menu1_2 implementation completed.
 Helper parser.GradeParser class implemented together with class Menu2.
 GradeParser parses the given file into GradeEntry objects, and are stored in ProgramData.